 Folk, Farm & Forest Youth Camp

-Henrietta is from Taos Pueblo and guides the Taos Pueblo Gardening club for your.
+Henrietta is from Taos Pueblo and guides the Taos Pueblo Gardening club for youth.
 Her family grows corn and she sells cornmeal and tamales.
 She is a much respected elder in the community and we are fortunate to have her share time and fun with the youth for a day.

 Alexandra aka Citlalmina (as known in her Kalpulli), has been a self studied and certified community herbalist for the past 8 years.
 Her studies began in learning about European herbology and wild crafting.
 Over the past two years has her knowledge of medicinal plants expanded to Western/South Western herbs, as she aspired to get closer to her Mexika roots through this plant knowledge and other ancient wisdoms of herbal midwifery.